basharast/wut/README.md

 - OCR Engine.
 - And more..

+## Support
+If you have any issue, please open request or contact me using telegram

+don't use XDA thread for that I'm not active there.

 ## Open Source?

 I don't benefit from WUT at all, it's completely free and made to help others for real